 Schedule Charging Around Off-Peak Electricity

 You can set charging schedules to run during the most cost-effective times, such as off-peak energy tariffs, so you can charge your EV when electricity is cheapest.
-The charger can automatically adjust charging times to take advantage of off-peak rates and optimize cost savings.
-By supporting off-peak energy tariffs and letting you schedule charging at cost-effective times, Smart LUX helps you significantly lower your energy bills.
+By supporting off-peak energy tariffs and letting you schedule charging at cost-effective times, the Smart LUX helps you lower your energy bills.

 There’s also a boost charge feature to override a schedule if you need a quick top-up.
 It’s the kind of flexibility most home users want.